hanegraaff/stock-advisor-software/README.md

 python                             3.8-slim-buster     ee07b1466448        7 days ago          193MB
 ```

 Once built, the container is executed in a similar way as the script.
 Note how the ```INTRINIO_API_KEY``` must be supplied as a special environment variable.
-AWS credentials must also be supplied externally
+AWS credentials must also be supplied externally, in a similar way.

 For example:

 ```
-docker run -e INTRINIO_API_KEY=xxx image-id -ticker_file djia30.txt -portfolio_size 3 production -app_namespace sa
+docker run -e INTRINIO_API_KEY=xxx image-id -ticker_file djia30.txt -output_size 3 production -app_namespace sa
 ```

 ## Running the service in ECS
-This service is intended to be run in ECS using a fargate task.
-The automation contained in the (Stock Advisor) main project will make available the ECS Cluster, task definition, Container Repositry and CodeBuild project needed to build and deploy the service to AWS.
+This service is intended to be run in ECS using a Fargate task.
+The automation contained in the (Stock Advisor) main project will create the ECS Cluster, task definition, Container Repository and CodeBuild project needed to build and deploy the service to AWS.

 More documentation will follow